ibm-cloud-docs/vmwaresolutions/services/standalone_viewingserviceinstances.md

 | Modifying | The instance is being created. |
 | Installed | The instance is ready to use. |
 | Removing | The instance is being deleted. |
-{: caption="Table 2.
-On-premises HCX instances status descriptions" caption-side="bottom"}
+{: caption="On-premises HCX instances status descriptions" caption-side="bottom"}

 ## Related links
 {: #standalone_viewingserviceinstances-related}